 So, let’s learn some Cantonese Christmas greetings!
 Don’t worry because English Translation and Jyutping pronunciation are also available to help you.

 The first Cantonese Christmas greetings that we will learn is, of course, Merry Christmas.
 In Cantonese, they say 聖誕快樂！(Sing3 Daan3 Faai3 Lok6!).
 It is used to express good wishes on Christmas day.
 You can mostly see it written in Christmas cards and decorations in shopping malls and themed parks.

 English Translation: Happy holidays!

 You can also say Merry Christmas using different words.
 The second Cantonese Christmas greetings that we will learn is Happy Holidays.
-In Hong Kong, they only consider two days as a holiday, but the holiday spirit can be felt in the whole of December.
+In Hong Kong, they only consider two days as a holiday, but the holiday spirit can be felt for the whole of December.

 English Translation: Warm wishes!

 Saying Warm Wishes is also one of the most popular Cantonese greetings.
 In Cantonese, they say 溫馨嘅祝福！ (Wan1 Hing1 Ge3 Zuk1 Fuk1!).
 This can also be added after saying the greeting “Merry Christmas.”
 Wishing someone good things in life is something precious because it is a sign that you care for that person.
 That is the true spirit of Christmas.